cchudzicki-ocw-testing/18.408-fall-2022/content/pages/lecture-notes.md

 Lectures 6 & 7: Low Degree Testing;  Analysis of the Plane versus Plane Test

-Lectures 7 & 8: Low Degree Testing; Analysis of the Plane versus Plane Test   \<-
+Lectures 7 & 8: Low Degree Testing; Analysis of the Plane versus Plane Test   \<-REPEAT OF 6 & 7??